 The Plant Categories section is divided into seven general sections: Wild Flowers; Garden and House Plants; Trees, Shrubs and Climbers; Cacti and Succulents; Grasses and Ferns; Fruit and Vegetables and Aquatic and Semi-Aquatic.

-Each entry for an individual plant provides only one photo, but if you click on either the photograph or on the "See More" link, you will find additional information about the plant.
+Each entry for an individual plant provides only one photo, but if you click on it, you will find additional information about the plant.
 In the full entry, click on each picture to open up a larger view.
-If you click on the enlarged picture, or use the right and left arrows arrows at the bottom of an image, it will move you forwards or backwards along the sequence of photos.
+If you click on the enlarged picture, or use the right and left arrows at the bottom of an image, it will move you forwards or backwards along the sequence of photos.